xandrade/Talkpython.fm-Notable-Packages/README.md

 This is a community & unofficial compilation of those amazing Notable PyPI (or Conda) Python Packages highligted at the end of the show.

-Dont forget to hit the star ⭐ button if you like this project and would love to see more such utilities.
+Dont forget to hit the star ⭐ button if you like this project and would love to see updates.

 ## Contribute
 Pull requests welcome!
 Feature requests / bugs will be addressed through issues on this repository.
 While not every feature request will necessarily be handled by me, maintaining a record for interested contributors is useful.